Best Electronic Drum Sets

 Comes with a mesh-head V-Pad snare (PDX-8)

 Don’t let the smaller size fool you.
 This kit is capable of producing some amazing sounds.
 The bass drum is solid and feels great.We also appreciate a more affordable product from Roland.
 The downside?
 We would love mesh heads for the entire drum set.
+If you are looking for a drum set in this price range you can check our buying guide on the best drum sets under $1000.

 This mid-range drum kit from Yamaha comes with some interesting features.
 This new version (predecessor: Yamaha DTX502) comes with improved sound quality, highly expressive playability and user-friendly functionality.